CodeShadowing95/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 3- print ASCII alphabet in lowercase, except q and e</br>
 4- print numbers from 0 to 98 in decimal and hexadecimal</br>
 5- numbers from 0 to 99</br>
+6- print all possible different combinations of 2 digits</br>